Jose Trevino Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Angels pitching staff ranks ninth in MLB.
+- The Angels pitching staff is ninth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Angels have a 4.59 team ERA that ranks 25th among all MLB pitching staffs.
+- The Angels have a 4.53 team ERA that ranks 23rd across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.